Jim Carroll: Personal life

-Carroll became sober in the 1970s.
-After moving to California, he met Rosemary Klemfuss; the couple married in 1978.
-The marriage ended in divorce, but the two remained friends.
+Carroll became sober in the late 1970s.
+After moving to California, he met Rosemary Klemfuss and the two were married in 1978.
+The marriage eventually ended in divorce, but the pair remained friends.

 Death

-Carroll died of a heart attack at his Manhattan home on September 11, 2009, at the age of 60.
-At the time of his death, he was in ill health due to pneumonia and hepatitis C. He was working at his desk when he died.
-His funeral mass was held at Our Lady of Pompeii Catholic Church on Carmine Street in Greenwich Village.
+Carroll died of a heart attack while working at his desk at his Manhattan home on September 11, 2009, at the age of 60.
+At the time of his death, he was in ill health due to pneumonia and hepatitis C. His funeral Mass was held at Our Lady of Pompeii Catholic Church on Carmine Street in Greenwich Village.